-This course facilitates the transition of the licensed practical nurse graduate to the role of the associate degree nursing student.
-Prerequisites: Active Practical Nursing license and NLN Foundation of Nursing score of 55 or greater.
-(1/6)
+This course assists licensed practical nurses in their transition to the role of the associate degree nursing student.
+Prerequisite:

+Active Practical Nursing License and NLN Foundation of Nursing score of 65 or greater.
+(0/3)

+- NUR 210

-NUR 210 Complex Health Problems
+Complex Health Problems

+5 SHC

 This course expands application of the nursing process in meeting the needs of patients with complex health problems.
 Prerequisites: NUR 211, NUR 212 and NUR 217.
 Corequisites: NUR 216 and NUR 219.
 (3/6)